 This fairly sad viewpoint misses the point that change still happens in a universe determined by cause and effect, and that “agency” can exist as something other than a synonym for free will.
 The traditional view of agency is it means that people have the intrinsic ability to choose between options and determine their own futures.
 But agency may not require free will to be meaningful.
 Agency could instead be understood as the subjective experience of control and the capacity to respond to conflict with insight and flexibility, even if those responses are ultimately shaped by prior causes.
 If the mediator’s role is to support the parties in responding more constructively to conflict, then understanding the underlying causes of behavior makes the mediator’s task more focused and effective, rather than less.

 This redefinition of agency provides the mediator with a deeper and more practical framework for addressing conflict.
 A deterministic framework does not eliminate the capacity for reflective action; it explains why reflective action is difficult and why certain patterns of behavior are so entrenched.
 That insight may give the mediator a more sophisticated and compassionate way of helping parties navigate their conflicts, deepening what they already know about the emotional and psychological dimensions of conflict.
-It is not news to any experienced mediator that anger, defensiveness, and withdrawal are almost always, if not always, tied to deeper emotional experiences of fear and grief.
-What determinism adds is a richer understanding of how those emotional patterns are formed and maintained over time.
-The party’s anger about the financial settlement is not just about this conflict; it reflects long-standing learned responses to stress and vulnerability.
+It is not news to any experienced mediator that anger, defensiveness, and withdrawal are almost always, if not always, tied to deeper emotional experiences of fear, loss or a sense of powerlessness.
+What determinism adds is an understanding that those emotions, while “belonging” to a participant in mediation, are no more chosen by them than the color of their eyes, and that the roots of the feelings stretch backwards in time to early experiences over which they had no control.
+The mediator knows that not only is the party’s anger about the financial settlement a single domino in the unbroken chain of causes that stretches back into their childhood (and long before), but also that recognizing this continuity allows a more substantial reframing of the conflict away from blame.

 A deterministic approach may also sharpen the mediator’s ability to frame issues and shape the negotiation environment in ways that account for predictable cognitive and emotional responses.
 Behavioral economics and cognitive psychology have shown that human decision-making is shaped by biases like loss aversion, confirmation bias, and status quo bias.
 A determinist mediator understands that these biases are not the result of poor reasoning or stubbornness; they are deeply ingrained patterns that have been shaped by evolution and social conditioning.